sundeepbassi/The-Wellbeing-Retreat/README.md

 **Strategy**

  This project hopes to target anyone interested in learning about yoga and meditation.
 The target audience is mainly aimed at beginners.
-However this site is aims to provide body/mind techniques to people that are interested in learning more about these techniques.
+However this site aims to provide body/mind techniques to people that are interested in learning more about these techniques.

- This will be useful to the target audience as it will give them an idea and techniques on how to do yoga and meditation for there wellbeing.
+ No age range has been specified as the aim is to make these self-improvement techniques available to all that are interested.

- Within the Code Institute User Experience module I found this process of User Experience Design to be important.
+ Within the Code Institute User Experience module, one realised the overall importance this had  in planning the project.

- I formulated some questions to see what users would want from a Yoga and meditation site.
+ one formulated some questions to see what users would want from a Yoga and meditation site.

  1. What would you like to see about yoga and meditation on a site.